 ‘Who else?
 You sent word into the hills that you wished for me to come and parley with you.
 Well, by Crom, I’ve come!
 Keep away from that table or I’ll gut you.’

-The setting is ancient, but the prose is incongruously modern.
-The dialog reads like banter from a hardboiled detective novel, and it’s littered with anachronisms (“the devil”, “parley”) that don’t sit well in a tale of a vanished age.
+The setting is ancient, but the prose is modern.
+The dialog sounds like it’s from a hardboiled detective novel (you almost expect Chunder Shan to offer Conan $25 a day, plus expenses), and anachronisms like “the devil” and “parley” sit oddly in a tale of a vanished age.

-For better or worse, this is something the movie adapts.
+For better or worse, this how the movie goes, too.
 Take away Conan’s mythic grandeur, and what’s left?
 “A rich man hires a tough to rescue his wayward daughter.”
 That’s a detective story.
-In fact, it’s the plot of The Big Sleep by Raymond Chandler.
+In fact, it’s the detective story.
+It’s the same basic plot as The Big Sleep by Raymond Chandler and countless others.
 Everything beneath the exoskeleton is pure pulp.

-But most people consider regularity in their chosen form of transportation to be a virtue, not a vice, and maybe they think the same about stories.
-For the rest of us, Conan the Barbarian’s the perfect movie to watch if you’re twelve, or want to remember what it was like to be twelve.
+But most people consider regularity in their form of transport to be virtue, not vice, and maybe the same is true for stories.
+For the rest of us, Conan the Barbarian’s the perfect movie to watch if you’re twelve, or want to remember being twelve.